possibilities/meteor-deploy-config/README.md

-# App Config
+# Deploy Config

-*Trix for managing deployment configurations*
+*Trix for managing Meteor deployment configurations*

 ## What's it for?